Progress of the State: Symbolism

-The Progress of the State was devised as an allegorical statuary where a prosperous Minnesota proceeds onward by means of the power of nature (horses) and civilization (the women).
+Progress of the State was devised as an allegorical statuary where a prosperous Minnesota proceeds onward by means of the power of nature (horses) and civilization (the women).
 The four horses in the Minnesota quadriga represent the classical elements of earth, air, fire, and water.
 Independently, the women represent industry and agriculture.
 Collectively, they represent civilization.
 In addition to personifying the state of Minnesota, the male charioteer holding a cornucopia (horn of plenty), a symbol of abundance and nourishment, represents prosperity.

 French's letter on adapting his earlier quadriga from the World's Columbian Exposition to Minnesota quadriga demonstrates the casualness with which allegorical meaning could be ascribed to a statue, and vice versa.

 "You will be glad to know that I have begun a model for the central figure (in the chariot) of the Quadriga.
 The other figures are already designed, as are the horses, since we are to follow the Quadriga which presided over the Columbian Arch at Chicago...
 The central figure, representing Columbus would, of course, not be appropriate for the State Capitol of Minnesota, so that a new design for this figure is necessary.

 As the two figures leading the horses are female figures, I think the figure in the chariot should be a male figure," he wrote.
-"I think it should represent "Minnesota', if you think that a male figure can personify a state."
+"I think it should represent "Minnesota", if you think that a male figure can personify a state."